• Home

 Below is an example of a school's scholarship for out-of-state students that is not listed on the link above.
 This just goes to show, it is worth an ask to the admissions representative if there are any scholarships for students who are out-of-state.

-alk with admissions representatives to see if there are other unique discounts
+Look on college websites and talk with admissions representatives to see if there are other unique discounts

 Some schools make it easy to gain residency in their state; hence, giving opportunities for in-state tuition.
 I have heard of some giving in-state tuition to children of military veterans, and yet others giving discounts for student's whose parent attended the institution (legacy).
 It never hurts to ask about the possibilities.